fpetruschke/gettingStarted-FatFree/README.md

 #4.apache2Config

+Execute `sudo nano /etc/apache2/apache2.conf`

-You might need to set the correct document root in your apache2 config:
+See where the correct document root of your apache is located and compare it to your assumption.
-`sudo nano /etc/apache2/conf`

-Make sure following entries are set up properly:
-`sudo nano /etc/apache2/apache2.conf`

 **You can outline existing configuration using '#'!
 You might want to keep the old config.**